teezyyoxo/deepfreeze-control/README.md

 As always, your mileage may vary.
 If you have any questions or run into issues, please submit a PR.

-*BTW, because I had to figure this out on my own, this is the secret to getting your Extension Attributes (strings, specifically) to print properly: variations of* `echo "<result>$string</result>"`.
+*BTW.
+PRO TIP: Because I had to figure this out on my own, this is the secret to getting your Extension Attributes (strings, specifically) to print properly: variations of* `echo "<result>$string</result>"`.
+If you look at the code, you'll see how this gets used.

-Hopefully that saves you a bit of trouble when you make your own ;)
+Hopefully this tip saves you a bit of trouble when you make your own ;)

 ## Scripts Overview